 And then there’s the daikon noodles.
 This is a serious departure from the norm, but I love using vegetables in unexpected ways to mix things up (not to mention keep things healthy!)
 You can of course use any pasta or noodle that you like in place of the daikon.
 But the daikon noodles add such a delicious crunch and texture to the pho, I highly recommend using them.
-I made this for Ryan (who is not vegan) and he absolutely loved it.
-I hope that you’ll love it too! :)
+I hope that you’ll love this recipe! :)

 Vegan Pho w/ Daikon Noodles

 - 2-3 Tsp Sesame Oil for Sauté

 - 4 Cups Vegetable Stock

 - 2 Tbs Shoyu or Tamari Soy Sauce

 - In a large pot, bring sesame oil to medium low heat.
 Add grated ginger, minced garlic, and shiitake mushrooms.
 Sauté for about 2-3 minutes, until mushrooms are soft.
 Be careful not to let garlic brown too much!